volkanozsarac/EzGM/README.md

 from EzGM.Utility import RunTime

 startTime = time()
 # 1.)
-Initialize the cs_master object for record selection, check which parameters are required for the gmpe you are using.
+Initialize the conditional_spectrum object for record selection, check which parameters are required for the gmpe you are using.
 cs = conditional_spectrum(Tstar=1.0, gmpe='AkkarEtAlRjb2014', database='NGA_W2', pInfo=1)

 # 2.)
 Create target spectrum